TL;DR

 How Much Does Clearbit Cost in 2026?

-Since HubSpot acquired Clearbit and rebranded it as Breeze Intelligence, pricing has changed significantly.
-Clearbit now starts at $45/month for 100 enrichment credits (annual commitment), but requires a paid HubSpot subscription — making the true minimum $75/month ($30 HubSpot Starter + $45 Breeze base).
-Credits expire monthly with no rollover.
+Clearbit now starts at $45/month for 100 enrichment credits (annual commitment required), but it also requires a paid HubSpot subscription.
+So your true minimum is $75/month ($30 HubSpot Starter + $45 Breeze base).
+Credits expire monthly.
+No rollover.

+The biggest change from pre-acquisition Clearbit is the HubSpot dependency.
+If you're on Salesforce or another CRM, the Clearbit vs ZoomInfo calculation shifts dramatically against Clearbit.
 For comparison, Cleanlist's credit-based pricing has no platform dependency, no seat fees, and no annual commitment.
 A 5-person team typically spends $3,000-6,000/year with Cleanlist versus $10,000-20,000/year with Clearbit bundled into HubSpot.

 How Big Is ZoomInfo's Database in 2026?

-ZoomInfo claims 300M+ professional contacts and 100M+ company profiles, making it the largest single-source B2B database.
-However, database size alone doesn't determine data quality.
-In our testing, ZoomInfo's email deliverability averaged 85% — meaning 15 out of every 100 emails bounced despite the massive database.
+But database size alone doesn't determine data quality.
+In our testing of 500 US-based contacts, ZoomInfo's email deliverability averaged 85%.
+Meaning 75 out of those 500 emails bounced despite the massive database behind them.

 What Is ZoomInfo's Data Accuracy Rate?